australia/aboriginal-flag-cv-model/README.md

 I've been recently paying attention to the [#freetheflag](https://clothingthegap.com.au/pages/free-the-flag) debate, in short;

 > The Aboriginal flag [of Australia](https://www.legislation.gov.au/Details/F2008L00209) is widely used by indigenous Australians as a symbol of their heritage.
 Though, the flag is actually copyrighted by an [indigenous individual](https://aiatsis.gov.au/explore/articles/aboriginal-flag#:~:text=Flag%20copyright,the%20author%20of%20the%20flag.&text=The%20copyright%20license%20for%20the,to%20Carroll%20and%20Richardson%20Flags.) who has exclusive control of the licensing rightfully.
-Though, unlike most (if not all) national flags, the licensing is controlled by an individual, where as in most Western countries, the flag designs would be owned by the government.
-SHIT
+This has become a debate because a lot of Aboriginals believe they should have a right to print or copy the Aboriginal flag as they would like.

 Over the years I've been trying to learn machine learning but never got anywhere because I couldn't think of a use case.
 I recently read a cool resource from [Clothing The Gap](https://clothingthegap.com.au/pages/aboriginal-flag-timeline), which explains the current copyright debate on a timeline.
 They had an image that contains the Aboriginal flag done by a European artist several years earlier and how this could maybe be used to invalidate copy right as the design was perhaps already in existence.
-This gave me the idea to think about if there was perhaps other artworks throughout history that may have contained the design.
+This gave me the idea to think about if there was perhaps other artworks throughout history that may have contained the flag design.

 So my main idea was that if I could use machine learning to train a model and then run it over historical archives of images/paintings to see if I can find any other places the Aboriginal flag seemingly appeared throughout history.

 ![asdas](https://i.imgur.com/9BuOp46.jpg)

 If you look in the top left of the image, you will see an Aboriginal flag in this painting.
-I will use this image also as an example that my model can detect it in this image.
+I considered my model a success once it could find the flag in this sample

 It does actually work and as you can see in the above image, the model is able to draw a bounding box around the "flag".